-An Authorised FirmInsurer may voluntarily provide additional cancellation rights, or rights exercisable during a longer period than allowed under this divisionCOB

-19.3, but, if it does so, these should be on terms similar to those in this division COB 19.3.

-- 2 For COB 19.3.1 (2) (b)- - (a) a contract is not fully performed only because an event has happened that allows a claim to be made under the contract; and - (b) a contract is fully performed if a claim has been made that leads to the contract being terminated. - Cancellation under this part applies only during the initial period of cover.
-It does not refer to mid-term cancellation that an Authorised FirmInsurer may choose to offer its Clients. - The cancellation rights described in this part apply to all renewals and not just those where there have been significant changes.
+- 1 An Insurer may voluntarily provide additional cancellation rights, or rights exercisable during a longer period than allowed under COB 19.3, but, if it does so, these should be on terms similar to those in COB 19.3. - 2 For COB 19.3.1 (2) (b)- - (a) a contract is not fully performed only because an event has happened that allows a claim to be made under the contract; and - (b) a contract is fully performed if a claim has been made that leads to the contract being terminated. - 3 Cancellation under this part applies only during the initial period of cover.
+It does not refer to mid-term cancellation that an Insurer may choose to offer its Clients. - 4 The cancellation rights described in this part apply to all renewals and not just those where there have been significant changes.

-19.3.2.19.4.2.
-Non-Investment Insurance Contracts-when cancellation right can be exercised
+19.3.2 Non-Investment Insurance Contracts-when cancellation right can be exercised

-- (1) A Retail Client may exercise a cancellation right under this division_COB 19.3.1 in relation to a Non-Investment Insurance Contract only during the cancellation period for the contract. - (2) For a Non-Investment Insurance Contract that is a Pure Protection Contract, the cancellation period- - (a) starts on the day the Authorised FirmInsurer, or relevant Insurance Intermediary, gives the Retail Client the policy document and information required by COB 11.7.2 (Confirmation of cover); and - (b) ends at the end of 30 days after that day. - (3) For a Non-Investment Insurance Contract that is a General Insurance Contract, the cancellation period- - (a) starts on the day the Authorised FirmInsurer, or relevant Insurance Intermediary, gives the Retail Client the policy document and information required by COB 11.7.2 (Confirmation of cover); and - (b) ends at the end of 14 days after that day. - (4) If a Non-Investment Insurance Contract is a mixed contract, that is, it has elements of both a Pure Protection Contract and a General Insurance Contract, subrule (2) applies to the contract and subrule (3) does not apply to the contract.
+- (1) A Retail Client may exercise a cancellation right under COB 19.3.1 in relation to a Non-Investment Insurance Contract only during the cancellation period for the contract. - (2) For a Non-Investment Insurance Contract that is a Pure Protection Contract, the cancellation period- - (a) starts on the day the Insurer, or relevant Insurance Intermediary, gives the Retail Client the policy document and information required by COB 11.7.2 (Confirmation of cover); and - (b) ends at the end of 30 days after that day.

+- (3) For a Non-Investment Insurance Contract that is a General Insurance Contract, the cancellation period- - (a) starts on the day the Insurer, or relevant Insurance Intermediary, gives the Retail Client the policy document and information required by COB 11.7.2 (Confirmation of cover); and - (b) ends at the end of 14 days after that day. - (4) If a Non-Investment Insurance Contract is a mixed contract, that is, it has elements of both a Pure Protection Contract and a General Insurance Contract, subrule (2) applies to the contract and subrule (3) does not apply to the contract.

-19.3.3.19.4.3.
-Non-Investment Insurance Contracts-exercising cancellation right
+19.3.3 Non-Investment Insurance Contracts-exercising cancellation right

-- (1) This rule applies if a Retail Client has a right under this division COB 19.3.1 to cancel a Non-Investment Insurance Contract effected by an Authorised Firm Insurer. - (2) The Retail Client may exercise the cancellation right by giving notice of the exercise of the right to- - (a) the Insurer Authorised Firm; or - (b) any agent of the Insurer firm with authority to accept notice for the firm. - (3) Without limiting subrule (2), if the Retail Client exercises the right in accordance with information given to the Client in accordance with COB 11.7.2 (Confirmation of cover), the Client is taken to have complied with the subrule. - (4) The notice may be given orally. - (5) The notice need not use any particular form of words and it is sufficient if the intention to exercise the right is reasonably clear from the notice or the notice and the surrounding circumstances. - (6) The notice need not give reasons for the exercise of the right. - (7) If the Retail Client exercises the cancellation right by sending notice to the Authorised Firm at the address given to the Client by the firm for the exercise of the right and the notice is in a durable form accessible to the firm, the notice is taken to have been given to the firm when it is sent to the firm at that address.
+- (1) This rule applies if a Retail Client has a right under COB 19.3.1 to cancel a Non-Investment Insurance Contract effected by an Insurer. - (2) The Retail Client may exercise the cancellation right by giving notice of the exercise of the right to- - (a) the Insurer; or - (b) any agent of the Insurer with authority to accept notice for the firm. - (3) Without limiting subrule (2), if the Retail Client exercises the right in accordance with information given to the Client in accordance with COB 11.7.2 (Confirmation of cover), the Client is taken to have complied with the subrule. - (4) The notice may be given orally. - (5) The notice need not use any particular form of words and it is sufficient if the intention to exercise the right is reasonably clear from the notice or the notice and the surrounding circumstances. - (6) The notice need not give reasons for the exercise of the right. - (7) If the Retail Client exercises the cancellation right by sending notice to the Authorised Firm at the address given to the Client by the firm for the exercise of the right and the notice is in a durable form accessible to the firm, the notice is taken to have been given to the firm when it is sent to the firm at that address.

-19.3.4.19.4.4.
-Non-Investment Insurance Contracts-consequences of cancellation
+19.3.4 Non-Investment Insurance Contracts-consequences of cancellation